 In Illinois, civil lawsuits filed against the direct perpetrators of sexual misconduct generally rely on three separate but inter-related legal theories:

-In most cases, you'll see these three causes of action (assault, battery and intentional infliction of emotional distress) referred to as intentional torts.
-Unlike the tort of negligence, assault, battery and intentional infliction of emotional distress require a minimal finding of intent.
-They are not mistakes, or errors, but intentional acts taken by the defendant.
+In most cases, you'll see these three causes of action (assault, battery, and intentional infliction of emotional distress) referred to as intentional torts.
+Unlike the tort of negligence, assault, battery, and intentional infliction of emotional distress require a minimal finding of intent.
+They are not mistakes or errors but intentional acts taken by the defendant.

 The legal doctrine of negligence serves as the basis for the majority of sexual assault and sexual abuse lawsuits, at least when these cases are pursuing compensation from a third-party defendant.